fefafe/svgsubfig/README.md

 # svgsubfig

-A python package for swift arrangement of raster images and vector graphics into a single figure based on SVG
+A python package for swift arrangement of raster images and vector graphics into a single figure based on SVG.